 See HESA Subscription – how we calculate our fee to see the charges you will pay for statutory and non-statutory subscription services.

-Statutory subscription model from February 2020
+Statutory subscription model

 For the period February 2020 to January 2021, and annually thereafter, the subscription model will change so that the fixed fee per provider will vary according to nation and provider type, while all UK HE providers will pay the same per-student charge.